f5devcentral/access-labs/class2/module4/lab03.rst

    |image003|

 #.
-Hover over tile **ADFS Proxy using ADFS Authentication**.
+Hover over tile **ADFS Proxy using Endpoint Checks**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    +---------------+-------------+
    | |image004|     | |image005| |